timwuthenow/ibamoe-enablement/README.md

 # Learn business automation
-Access the labs at:
+Access the labs at: https://kie-learning.github.io/guides/

 ---
-pip3 install mkdocs-enumerate-headings-plugin
-enumerate-headings ->

 ## Contributing to this project

 The training labs are based on mkdocs.